udacity/ios-ml-dog-classifier/README.md

 ## How it Works

 The iOS app relies on two neural networks — Resnet50 and StudentDogModel (the dog classifier).
-When an image or video frame is processed by the app, it first goes through the Resnet50 model to determine if a dog is present in the image.
-If a dog is present, then a second classification is done using the StudentDogModel which determines the dog's breed.
+When an image or video frame is processed by the app, it first goes through the Resnet50 model to determine if a dog is present.
+If a dog is present, then a second classification is done using the StudentDogModel to determine the dog's breed.